-Prerequisites: PLAN1111 and PLAN1121.
+Staff Contact: Dr P. Murphy C14 S2 Prerequisites: PLAN1111 and PLAN1121

 Introduction to major land-use and infrastructure patterns, economic and social processes, in large urbanised and less urbanised regions; examples of the latter include, respectively, metropolitan Sydney and the far north coast of NSW.
-The biophysical, social, and economic dimensions of regional systems, and the typical public management issues to which their operation gives rise, are analysed.
+Biophysical, social, and economic dimensions of regional systems, and the typical public management issues to which their operation gives rise, are analysed.
 Regional management is presented as a means of meeting social and economic objectives of the community, both in itself and by providing a policy framework within which local government planning operates.
 Lecture and tutorial format.

-PLAN1151 Planning Law and Administration
+Planning Law and Administration Staff Contact: School Office C14 S1

-Prerequisites: PLAN1131 and PLAN1141.
+Prerequisites: PLAN1131 and PLAN1141

-Theory and the practice of techniques and the administrative procedures needed to transform the policies and details of planning proposals into documents which have legal effect.
+Theory and practice of techniques and administrative procedures needed to transform policies and details of planning proposals into documents which have legal effect.

 The subject comprises three parts, Planning Law, Planning Administration and Land Valuation.
-Planning Law: conceptual/theoretical nature of the law, the relationship between the environmental context, the Crown, the parliament and the judiciary, the ways in which the laws are made and promulgated, the relationship between laws and regulations, the legal concept of property in land, the definition of various legal concepts of interests in land, the Australian Constitution and the legal relationship between the Commonwealth and the States, particularly in regard to matters affecting land, the place of administrative law.
+Planning Law: conceptual/theoretical nature of the law; relationship between the environmental context, the Crown, the parliament and the judiciary; ways in which the laws are made and promulgated, relationship between laws and regulations, the legal concept of property in land, definition of various legal concepts of interests in land, Australian Constitution and legal relationship between Commonwealth and States, particularly in regard to matters affecting land, the place of administrative law.
 An historical introduction to planning law in Australia.
-A detailed account of the principles and practice of strategic and statutory planning in Australia.
-State environmental planning policies, regional environmental plans, local environmental plans, the role and function of environmental studies, statutory mapping, the development application process, the appeal process, the settlement of Planning Administration: administrative context within which planning operates as a function of government, especially the role and function of statutory bodies in the planning and environment area, the administration of the planning function at national, state and local levels, the art of management, administrative theory, personnel administration, the role and responsibility of the professional planner in the public and private sector.
-Land Valuation: the principles and practice of land valuation in Australia.
-Definitions of value, methods of valuation, the role of the valuer, compensation and betterment
+A detailed account of principles and practice of strategic and statutory planning in Australia.
+State environmental planning policies, regional environmental plans, local environmental plans, the role and function of environmental studies, statutory mapping, the development application process, the appeal process, the settlement of disputes.
+Planning Administration: administrative context within which planning operates as a function of government, especially the role and function of statutory bodies in the planning and environment area, the administration of the planning function at national, state and local levels, the art of management, administrative theory, personnel administration, the role and responsibility of the professional planner in the public and private sector.
+Land Valuation: principles and practice of land valuation in Australia.
+Definitions of value, methods of valuation, the role of the valuer, compensation and betterment.

-PLAN1161 Local Planning 2
+Local Planning 2